developer-zebra/developer-zebra-site/src/stagenow/4-1/about/index.md

 ### New Features

-OLD OLD
-**Introduces [Trusted Staging](../trustedstaging)**, which allows for the creation of trusted profiles and trusted devices, which can be staged only from barcodes created using the same security certificate.
-See the [Trusted Staging Guide](../trustedstaging) for usage details. **Applies only to devices with MX 9.2 and higher**.
+**Introduces [Dynamic Staging](../dynamicstaging)**, which allows compatible data-entry fields in a StageNow Profile to be populated with values from a file when staging barcodes (or `.bin` files) are generated, **allowing multiple staging materials to be created from a single Profile, each of which can configure one or more devices differently**.

-**Now supports MX 9.2**: which adds the following features and enhancements:
+**Now supports MX 9.3**: which adds the following features and enhancements:
-* **Enhanced [Power Manager](../csp/power)** now allows an admin to:
- * Control individual hardware wake up methods (buttons)
-* **Enhanced [Display Manager](../csp/display)** now allows an admin to:
+* **Enhanced [File Manager](../csp/file)** now allows a Profile to:
- * Set the size of fonts and app UI components
+ * Download a file from a redirected URL (i.e. Tiny URL)
+ * Download files from multiple redirected URLs
-* **Enhanced [Access Manager](../csp/access)** now allows an admin to:
+* **Enhanced [Application Manager](../csp/app)** now allows an admin to:
- * Provides greater device visibility and control while remote troubleshooting
- * Prevents one application from stopping another without explicit permission
+ * Set background data/unrestricted data usage per application on the device

 -----